aboualiee/Scalable-AWS-System/deployment/README.md

 ssh -i /path/to/studentanalyst_keypair.pem ec2-user@instance-public-ip
 ```

 Note that instances in private subnets are not directly accessible via SSH from the internet.
-Access would require using a bastion host or AWS Systems Manager Session Manager.
+Access would require using a bastion host or AWS Systems Manager Session Manager